 The BIG Y test provides a dedicated Big Y Results page with details of Matches, Named Variants, Private Variants and a Block Tree, displaying neighbouring branches and individuals in those branches listed on the Matching link.
 It has a link to Export (CVS) that can be downloaded that contains all that data displayed.
 In addition, the participants can Download Raw Data that has more information, and if they pay an additional fee, they can request a BAM file which has all the raw data for further analysis.
 Unless the participant is comfortable with handling large files (they're really huge) we don't recommend they try to analyse them themselves.
 We suggest that all BIG Y testers load the VCF folder as well as the link to the BAM file, if they order it, to the Y-DNA Warehouse at https://ydna-warehouse.org/submit.php.

 R1b-CTS4466 Plus Haplogroup Forum

-We have a separate forum at Yahoo Groups - http://groups.yahoo.com/neo/groups/R1b-CTS4466-Plus/info - for those whose paternal ancestry places them in the CTS4466/Irish Type II haplogroup/subclade.
+We have moved to a new forum at https://groups.io/g/R1b-CTS4466-Plus for those whose paternal ancestry places them in the CTS4466/Irish Type II haplogroup/subclade.
 There we can network with one another, pool our efforts, discuss research and share results.
 Members of the project are not required to join, but you are encouraged to participate if this sparks your interest.
 Likewise, you need not be in the project to join the forum.
 If you are confused by any of the science, terminology, FTDNA's website, or anything else relating to the project or genetic genealogy in general, please feel free to post your comments, questions, and concerns in the R1b-CTS4466 Plus group.

 R1b-CTS4466 Plus FAQs